AstroBlade/Paleofetch_fork/README.md

 Q: Do you really run neofetch every time you open a terminal?
 A: Yes, I like the way it looks and like that it causes my prompt to start midway down the screen.
 I do acknowledge that the information it presents is not actually useful.
+Q: Is this a bad remix that is borked and does not work straight?
+A: Yes, but at least it works.